 The teacher asked three questions and gave us three opportunities to meditate on the answers.

 The first question was ‘What is the mind?’

 The second question was ‘Where is the mind?’

 The third question was ‘What is the function of the mind?’

 The answer was to impute.

-During the first meditation, we were asked to visualise or imagine the mind as space, a void.
-I found that a bit tricky and kept getting distracted by the constant movement I perceived within this vast space.
+During the first meditation, the teacher asked us to visualise or imagine the mind as a space, a void.
+I found that a bit tricky.
+I got distracted by the constant movement within this vast space.

-The second meditation lead to some kind of peak experience for me when I was instructed to drop my consciousness down into the heart.
-I found this relatively easy to do… and when we were told how this was like dropping a stone onto the ocean floor where everything is completely still, it totally clicked into place.
+The second meditation led to some kind of peak experience for me.
+We were instructed to drop our consciousness down into the heart.
+I found this relatively easy to do.
+And when we were told how this was like dropping a stone onto the ocean floor where everything is completely still, it totally clicked into place.
 I could have just stayed there forever and did not really want to return to the silly, raucous and deluded headspace I’m normally in.